Article written by Elisa - Travel Writer & Local in France

 Well known for its citrus, used for cooking or preparing essential oils, Menton is also home to the Lemon Festival, held every year between February and March.

-Explore Menton’s Old City, with its colorful houses, fabulous staircases, beach stone mosaics, and ceramic murals.
+Menton has the best of everything: fantastic food, beautiful beaches against the pure blue Mediterranean Sea, and a warm climate year-round.
+Explore Menton’s Old Town, with its colorful houses, fabulous staircases, beach stone mosaics, and ceramic murals.
 You can also visit the seaport, the beach resort, and some pretty gardens.

 For a more cultural Nice day trip, visit Jean Cocteau’s Museum or the Beaux-Arts Museum in the Palais Carnoles.